 Getting a driver’s license in New York requires one to pass the road test.
 Road tests in New York are quite challenging and require a lot of practice and the right documents.
-First, you have to pass the DMV learner permit written test, then complete a 5-hour pre-licensing course before you are tested on the road.
+First, you must pass the DMV learner permit written test, then complete a 5-hour pre-licensing course before being tested on the road.
+So, how many points does it take to fail a road test in NY?
+Read on for more.

 A road test will qualify you for the New York State driver’s license.
 The test covers all the aspects of driving, especially important ones like parallel parking and changing lanes.
 During the road test, points will be deducted for each mistake you make.
 If you get 30 points, you will have failed the test.